 A technical challenge and a human experience

-The project started almost five years ago.
+The project started in 2014.
 It was essential to take enough time to carefully define the needs of the subsidiary in the short, medium and long term, seizing the best opportunity and selecting the right partners and a suitable team.

 The upstream phase, conceptual studies and definition of the specifications lasted two years.
 Then, in 2016 the detailed in-depth study and preparation phase for the execution could start.
 The project team was initially based in Paris before being involved in Singapore from mid-2017.

 The Work in Singapore lasted just over a year in a partner shipyard that Perenco had already used to complete four prior conversions.

 The finalinstallation phase in Congo off Pointe-Noire coast was scheduled for the last 2018 quarter.
 La Noumbi transitted on its own.

 Innovative and bold technical choices

 For this conversion, given the expected volumes to be processed, Perenco chose to use two existing storage tanks on the ship to improve fluid separation efficiency and to considerably reduce the quantity of process equipment to be installed on the deck.
 This new technical solution required numerous studies to validate fluid diffusion, fluid behaviour and also to define fluid regulation and transfer.
 The new facilities provides large savings while offering an effective and scalable system.

 The FPSO offers many competitive advantages.
 Maintenance costs for the old building had become disproportionate when compared to expected profits, while production treatment facilities were no longer in line with the needs of the Congolese subsidiary.
 Yombo generates more and more water so it was crucial to review fluid separation capacities and cope with future water increase.
 The new FPSO also allowed Perenco to start producing on the adjacent Masseko field.